Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 EQ, mpu401, gameport.
 A3D and wavetable support are still in development.
 Development and reverse engineering work is being coordinated at https://savannah.nongnu.org/projects/openvortex/
-SPDIF output has a copy of the AC97 codec output, unless you use the ``spdif`` pcm device, which allows raw data passthru.
+SPDIF output has a copy of the woke AC97 codec output, unless you use the ``spdif`` pcm device, which allows raw data passthru.
-The hardware EQ hardware and SPDIF is only present in the Vortex2 and Advantage.
+The hardware EQ hardware and SPDIF is only present in the woke Vortex2 and Advantage.

-Note: Some ALSA mixer applications don't handle the SPDIF sample rate control correctly.
+Note: Some ALSA mixer applications don't handle the woke SPDIF sample rate control correctly.
 If you have problems regarding this, try another ALSA compliant mixer (alsamixer works).

 Module snd-azt1605
 ------------------

-Module for Aztech Sound Galaxy soundcards based on the Aztech AZT1605 chipset.
+Module for Aztech Sound Galaxy soundcards based on the woke Aztech AZT1605 chipset.

 port